copyl-sys/ternary-stack/docs/test-strategy.md

 ## 🧪 Automation Tooling

-- Use a Python or shell-based test runner for `.t81` and `.test` files
+- Use a Python or shell-based test runner for `.t81`, `.test`, `.cweb`
+- Wrap `t81_compile.py` for CI-based compilation and snapshot diffing
 - Support parallel test threads (esp. for entropy feedback loops)
-- Include test coverage reports and log diff viewers
+- Generate test coverage reports and `.cweb` conformance audits

 ---